 Ongoing monthly operating costs after launch

 Build cost is a one-time spend.
-Operating cost is what determines whether the business is sustainable.
-These are the main recurring cost lines after a casino platform goes live:
+Operating cost determines whether the business is sustainable.
+The main recurring lines after launch:

 | Cost line | Typical range | Notes |